Training Requirements

 The SAA website has a current list of ECC courses being offered.

-The recording needs to be DVD format (VHS will be accepted through September 2009) and must show the player’s hands and body position.
+The recording needs to be DVD format and must show the player’s hands and body position.
 Please ensure the sound is the best possible quality.
 Memorization is not required, but the music must not block the view of the performer.

 If the recording is not accepted, you may still take the course as an ‘auditor’ but you will not be able to register credit with the SAA.